Uploading/downloading/editing files#

 sbatch: error: instead of expected UNIX line breaks (\n).

-To fix this problem, you should run the dos2unix
+To fix this problem, you should run the dos2unix command on the file:

 $ dos2unix filename